gaurang56/C4C-Partners-Manager/README.md

     npm run dev
     ```

-3. Open your browser and navigate to `http://localhost:3005` to see the application in action.

 ## Design Decisions

 - **React and Vite**: Chosen for their speed and efficiency in development, allowing for quick iteration and hot module replacement.